-EMGT 5530: Organizational Analysis and Management
+EMGT 5530 - Organizational Analysis and Management

 This course examines the human side of management through the application of behavioral science for technical professionals.
 This course focuses on decision making, project teams, leadership and organization skills.
-Prerequisites: Foundation courses.

-EMGT 5531: Technology Planning and Management
+EMGT 5531 - Technology Planning and Management